Become an Insider member to gain access to this article,

 Applicants can select two hunt choices when applying for limited entry deer hunts.
 Every applicant’s first choice is considered before moving to anyone's second choice.
 It is extremely rare for a limited entry permit to be drawn as a second choice.
-If you draw a permit as a second choice, your accumulated points will be purged.
+If you draw a permit as your first or second choice, your accumulated points will be purged.

-The general season deer permits are allocated in a true preference point system where the applicants with the most points receive the permits.
+The general season deer and dedicated hunter program work on a preference point system.
+Within this system, all the permits for each hunt or spots within the dedicated hunter program are given to the applicants with the most points.
 The only exception is that UDWR allocates 20% of the general season deer permits to youth hunters.
-Every year you apply for a general season deer tag and are unsuccessful you will receive a preference point.
-You may also purchase one preference point per year.
-It’s worth it to apply for a hunt or purchase a preference point to ensure you get a chance to hunt.
 Note: Youth who are 17 years old and under can draw an any legal weapon deer permit and hunt all three seasons: archery, muzzleloader and rifle.

 You can select up to five hunt choices on your general season deer application.
 Be aware that if you draw any of your five choices your preference points will be purged.

 Unlocking Utah’s deer system